About virtual visits

-Telemedicine has been used for decades and is a safe and cost effective way to attend your medical appointments.
-Telemedicine is subject to the same privacy rules and regulations as in-person health care services.
-Dartmouth-Hitchcock Health’s telemedicine technology is safe, secure, and HIPAA compliant.
+Telemedicine has been used for decades and is a safe and cost-effective way to attend your medical appointments.
+Telemedicine is subject to the same privacy rules and regulations as in-person healthcare services.
+Our telemedicine technology is safe, secure, and HIPAA compliant.

-During the COVID-19 emergency, government regulations are allowing for the use of some videoconferencing platforms that are not-HIPAA compliant.
-Dartmouth-Hitchcock Health is continuing to use our standard secure and HIPAA compliant tools to the greatest extent possible; however, to expand our ability to offer telemedicine services to our patients as broadly and as efficiently as possible, we may introduce other platforms.
+During the COVID-19 emergency, government regulations are allowing for the use of some videoconferencing platforms that are not HIPAA compliant.
+We are continuing to use our standard secure and HIPAA compliant tools to the greatest extent possible; however, to expand our ability to offer telemedicine services to our patients as broadly and as efficiently as possible, we may introduce other platforms.
 In this case, please be assured that we will do everything we can to protect your privacy and will always comply with the current governmental regulations.

 Are interpreter services available for virtual visits?

 Yes.
 If you or a family member need interpreting services, they will be made available to you, with an interpreter participating in your video visit.
 Be sure to let the scheduler know when making your appointment, and note your language preferences.
 This also applies to members of our deaf community.

 What if my condition requires an in-person visit?

 If, after your virtual visit, your provider determines that you need to be seen in person, the office staff will work with you to find a convenient time for you to come in.

 Can my family member or caretaker participate in my virtual visit with me?

 Yes, those who participate in your care may be present in your visit.